 Charity, education and awareness has always been a large part of the ethos of Boomtown.
 There are lots of ways for charities to take part, including receiving donations via our £2 ticket donations, guest list donations and stewarding partnerships.
 There are also a host of on site opportunities including stalls, talks, salvage operations, filming opportunities and performances, to name just a few.
-Information on how to become involved in 2019 will be announced here in a few weeks.

 OFFICIAL CHARITY PARTNER 2019